 I thoroughly enjoyed “Conspiracy of Angels” by Michelle Belanger so I was delighted when I received a copy of “Harsh Gods”.
 This novel is a “Novel of the Shadowside and the second book about Zack Westland.
 Zack is an angel.
 He’s not the kind of angel you might expect in a novel, in fact, he’s probably the most interesting angelic character I’ve ever encountered.
+You can read both the analysis of the first and the second book after buy college research paper Thanks to the analysis, based on the main points of the story, you will be able to understand the essence of the work.

 In the first book, Zack woke up with no memory of who he was or what kind of life he had lived.
 With nothing but a business card as a “clue” Zack begins to try to unravel his life.
 There are times when Zack wonders if he would have even liked himself as he discovers some of the more questionable things he has been a part of.